aerdman1/henryhowler/docs/Welcome/shared/hamlet-inn-resident-spotlight-mrs-blanche-henry-1989-hamlet-newsletter.md

 Of my 18 grandchildren, all are college graduates with many pluses.
 There are several teachers, 2 were Peace Corps volunteers in Africa, an engineer, 2 are lawyers, a psychologist, an architect and an Ohio State Senator as of last fall!
 And there are 24 great grandchildren!

 What have I done?
-Sort of held thing together.
+Sort of held things together.
 There was much too much PTA!
-I was also active with our church.
+I was also active with our church \{Valley Presbyterian in Bainbridge}.
 My relaxation was painting at the Valley Art Center after we came to Hamlet, almost 20 years ago.
 My painting was given a honorary mention in a local show.

-After my husband’s death in 1982, I had several angina attack, one critical, which resulted in my having to move to the Manor.
+After my husband’s death in 198I2, I had several angina attack, one critical, which resulted in my having to move to the Manor.
 A serious eye problem developed so I remained there until the Inn was built.
 I was thankful to be able to move here and to get along with very little help but to know it is always available.

 [April 22, 2021](/families/general-family/hamlet-inn-resident-spotlight-mrs-blanche-henry-1989-hamlet-newsletter/) [Linda](/author/admin/)